wtrekell/OmniGen2/README.md

 - `num_inference_step`: The number of sampling steps per generation.
 Higher values generally improve quality but increase generation time.
     - Recommended Range: 28 to 50
 - `text_guidance_scale`: Controls how strictly the output adheres to the text prompt (Classifier-Free Guidance).
-    - *For Text-to-Image*: Use a higher value (e.g., 6-7) for simple or less detailed prompts.
+    - **For Text-to-Image**: Use a higher value (e.g., 6-7) for simple or less detailed prompts.
 Use a lower value (e.g., 4) for complex and highly detailed prompts.
-    - *For Editing/Composition*: A moderate value around 4-5 is recommended.
+    - **For Editing/Composition**: A moderate value around 4-5 is recommended.
-- `image_guidance_scale`: Controls the influence of the reference image.
-A higher value increases consistency with the reference image but may reduce adherence to the text prompt.
-    - Recommended Range: 1.5 to 2.0
+- `image_guidance_scale`: This controls how much the final image should resemble your reference image.
+    - **The Trade-off**: A higher value (~2.0) makes the output more faithful to the reference image's structure and style, but it might ignore parts of your text prompt.
+A lower value (~1.5) gives the text prompt more influence.
+    - **Tip**: Start with 1.5 and increase it if you need more consistency with the reference image.
 - `max_input_image_pixels`: To manage processing speed and memory consumption, reference images exceeding this total pixel count will be automatically resized.
 - `negative_prompt`: Tell the model what you don't want to see in the image.
-    - Example: blurry, low quality, text, watermark
+    - **Example**: blurry, low quality, text, watermark
-    - Tip: For the best results, try experimenting with different negative prompts.
+    - **Tip**: For the best results, try experimenting with different negative prompts.
 If you're not sure, just leave it blank.

 ## :heart: Citing Us
 If you find this repository or our work useful, please consider giving a star :star: and citation :t-rex:, which would be greatly appreciated: